National Grid wants to put up huge new electricity pylons in and around the Lake District National Park.

 We strongly object to these proposals – there are feasible alternatives.

-We also have two petitions available through links at the top left of this page.
+We also have two petitions available through links at the top of this page.
 Please support both.

-Keep up to date on Facebook and Twitter – also available through links at the top left.
+Keep up to date on Facebook and Twitter – also available through links at the top.

-You can find others actions to take on our Action tab.
+You can find other actions to take on our Action tab.

 Power Without Pylons is a local group formed to campaign for a pylon-free solution to connecting the proposed Moorside nuclear power station to the UK electricity grid.
 The group accepts the need for diverse power generation and welcomes the contribution Moorside will make to the local economy but seeks to protect the unique landscapes of the Lake District.
 More on our About page